pattonsgirl/Spring2021-CEG2350/Labs/Lab05/README.md

 ## Part 2: Compile Source Code (4 pts)

 1. Find the location of the C compiler, `gcc`.
-Use a command to find out which version of `gcc` is running.
+Write the command to find out which version of `gcc` is running.
 (1 pt)
    **Useful commands: `whereis, which, man`**
 2. Find the location of the Java compiler, `javac`.
-Use a command to find out which version of `javac` is running.
+Write the command to find out which version of `javac` is running.
 (1 pt)
    **Useful commands: `whereis, which, man`**
 3. Compile your code using the corresponding compiler.
 Write the command you used to compile your source code.
 (1 pt)
 4. Run your program.
 Write the command you used to run your compiled program.
 (1 pt)